PROJECT: Assessing Quito’s vulnerability to climate change

 The five-year action plan contains a portfolio of some 50 project profiles to implement the areas, goals and strategic programmes of the EQCC.
 Of this portfolio, 21 ideas were granted priority for the first phase, and are now projects underway.

-Strategic Area 1 of the EQCC will provide the District with “adequate information to attenuate vulnerability and achieve planned adaptation to climate change in the areas of intervention”.
-This will require a vulnerability study to consolidate information that is currently scattered and provide key information where there are gaps.
-CDKN will help with the study by hiring a multi-disciplinary team including the best local and international experts.
+Strategic Area 1 of the EQCC has provided the District with “adequate information to attenuate vulnerability and achieve planned adaptation to climate change in the areas of intervention”.
+This has required a vulnerability study to consolidate information that is currently scattered and provide key information where there are gaps.
+CDKN has helped with the study by hiring a multi-disciplinary team including the best local and international experts.

 A “Climate and Vulnerability” workshop held in May 2011 provided a forum for dialogue and analysis among academic, scientific, technical and political sectors to define guidelines for terms of reference to guide the work of the interdisciplinary team for a 9-month vulnerability study.
 The International Centre for Research on the El Niño Phenomenon (CIIFEN) prepared the terms in July 2011.